Bladder Cystitis Imaging

 Pelvic lipomatosis

-The diagnosis is made on the basis of the detection of characteristic findings on conventional radiographs and CT images.
-Multiplanar MRI allows diagnostic confirmation comparable to that with CT; it delineates cephalad displacement of the bladder base; reveals elongation of the bladder neck and posterior urethra; and shows elevation of the prostate gland and signs of cystitis.
+The diagnosis is made on the basis of the detection of characteristic findings on conventional radiographs and CT scan images.
+Multiplanar MRI allows diagnostic confirmation comparable to that with CT; it delineates cephalad displacement of the bladder base, reveals elongation of the bladder neck and posterior urethra, and shows elevation of the prostate gland and signs of cystitis.

 Extrinsic processes causing cystitis

-MRI is an extremely useful tool not only for defining the underlying pathology but also for noninvasively delineating fistulous communications and sinuses.
+MRI is an extremely useful tool not only for defining the pathology underlying cystitis, but also for noninvasively delineating fistulous communications and sinuses.

 Degree of confidence

-MRI is a promising modality for evaluating the pelvis.
-Its major role appears to be in the staging of known malignancies.
-With rational use of the diagnostic tools now available and with continued improvement in MRI technology, safe and accurate diagnoses might be expected in practically all patients with diseases of the urinary tract.
+The major role for MRI appears to be in the staging of known malignancies.
+With rational use of the diagnostic tools now available and with continued improvement in MRI technology, safe and accurate diagnoses may be expected in practically all patients with diseases of the urinary tract.
 MRI is best for imaging these diseases.
 MRI is also a preferred modality in cases of postirradiation and hemorrhagic cystitis.

 On MRI, epithelial granulomas that occur secondary to immunotherapy for malignant bladder tumors are similar in appearance to bladder tumors; other tuberculomas may also be similar in appearance to bladder tumors.